PeterNML/PeterNML/README.md

 # 💫 About Me:
-🔭 Currently researching AI Document Intelligence
+🔭 Currently researching how to change the world

 # 💻 Tech Stack: